charlesquick/AOG-Bogballe-Bridge/README.md

 You will need a USB -> RS232 adapter and null modem cable to connect to the port on TOTZ/ZURF.

+Ensure your computer has python installed with the pySerial module.
+You may need to run `pip install pyserial` in your python console.

 Run main.py.
 You will be presented with a list of available COM ports - type in the index of the port you would like to use.

 ```